zen-browser/desktop/README.md

 To upgrade the browser to a newer version, use the embedded update functionality in `About Zen`.

-* Again, if you don't see your OS listed above, that's because we already have it in our [downloads page](https://zen-browser.app/download)!
+* Again, if you don't see your OS listed above, that's because we already have it in our [downloads page](https://zen-browser.app/download)! 🔄

-# Core Components
+## 👨‍💻 Development and Contributing

 Some components used by @zen-browser as an attempt to make firefox forks a better place, and for other to enjoy the beauty of OSS.
 You can find them [here](https://github.com/zen-browser/components).

-### 🚀 Run Locally
+### 🏃‍♂️ Run Locally

 In order to download and run zen locally, please follow [these instructions](https://docs.zen-browser.app/contribute/desktop).

-### Special Thanks
+### 🎉 Special Thanks

 Special thanks to...
 EVERYONE 🎉!
 Checkout the team and contributors page [here](https://zen-browser.app/about)

-### Third Party Code
+### 🧑‍💻 Third Party Code

-Zen couldn't be in its current state without the help of these amazing projects!
+Zen couldn't be in its current state without the help of these amazing projects! 🙏

 - Zen's default preferences are based on [BetterFox](https://github.com/yokoffing/Betterfox)

-### Comparison with other browsers
+### 🖥️ Comparison with other browsers

-As you can see, chromium based browsers are the most popular browsers, help us change that by starring the project and spreading the word!
+As you can see, chromium based browsers are the most popular browsers, help us change that by starring the project and spreading the word! 🌟

 <a href="https://star-history.com/#zen-browser/desktop&Date">
  <picture>